ggory15/DWM1001_Firmware_Localization/README.md

 ```

 Then you can find the mac address of your tag (The default tag name is DWM1001-Tag)
-Please change the mac address in dwm1001.py
+Please change the mac address in dwm1001.py and LocationTrackerWorker.py
 ```
 mac_address='e3:ec:26:c3:38:45'
 ```